Oak Street Health is now a part of CVS Health. Read More

 Medicare Part D

-Part D is the name used for your prescription drug coverage.
-Part D prices vary by plan.
-The premiums start at $35 a month and go up from there.
-And while you may not be taking any prescription drugs when you become Medicare eligible, if you wait until after your Annual Enrollment Period, you will be penalized with a higher rate when you do finally enroll.
-So think about this one carefully, it sneaks up on a lot of people.
-Plus, Part D has deductibles and copays, and they depend on your plan selection.
+Note: While you may not be taking any prescription drugs when you become Medicare eligible, if you wait until after your Annual Enrollment Period, you will be penalized with a higher rate when you do finally enroll.

 • Gym memberships